 Given that more than 100 languages and dialects are spoken in the Greater Toronto area, it's not surprising that much of the downtown hotel market is international-business-traveler savvy.
 Wi-Fi connections are standard at most high-end properties, and business services abound.
-But these same core hotels are close to tourist attractions—Harbourfront and the Toronto Islands, the cavernous Rogers
+But these same core hotels are close to tourist attractions—Harbourfront and the Toronto Islands, the cavernous Rogers Centre,

 Centre, the Air Canada Centre, the Four Seasons Centre for the Performing Arts, and the Royal Ontario Museum.